Goldsboro History

 Three Mile Island Generating Station Unit 1 (TMI Unit 1) permanently shut down on September 20, 2019, leaving a 45-year legacy of safe, reliable, carbon-free electricity generation and service to the community.
 It now enters a new era—the safe decommissioning and dismantlement of its components, systems and buildings.

-Some of this 1976 book is on the next page.
+Some of this 1976 book is on next page.

 Goldsboro School 1904